-If your answer to this question is, “I don’t know”, or “this is a silly question” or “I don’t need a mentor,” please keep reading.
-Mentors are part of your support network, similar to personal friends.
-Mentors serve a special function in all our lives despite our age, capabilities or experiences.
+Who is your mentor?
+If your answer is, “I don’t know”, or “this is a silly question” or “I don’t need a mentor,” this post is for you.
+Mentors are part of your support network, and everybody needs support.
+They serve a special function in your life despite your age, capabilities or experiences.

 Perhaps you have experienced multiple employers, holding various titles in many environments.
 Congratulations for having broadened your professional portfolio.
 Perhaps you are retiring tomorrow.
 Or, maybe you are reading this and it’s your first week on the job.
 Despite your vast array of experiences, or lack thereof, a trusted mentor is essential to your professional or personal wellbeing.

 Mentors can offer differing views and alternate perspectives.
 They may not necessarily be smarter, wiser, or better educated.
 That’s okay, a mentor doesn’t have to have surpassed your accomplishments.
 The reason mentors are important is because they will offer questions and pose solutions under the purview of their own life experiences.